Six Days of War: Reception

 The book was widely praised by critics and won the Los Angeles Times Book Prize for History.
 It spent seven weeks on the New York Times bestseller list.
 The New York Times Book Review wrote positively of Six Days of War, as did the Washington Post which calls it "not only the best book so far written on the Six Day War, it is likely to remain the best."
-Positive reviews have been published by the Atlantic Monthly, the New Republic, The Guardian, Newsweek International, and The Economist.
+Writing in Atlantic Monthly, Benjamin Schwarz called it a "masterly book" and that "[Oren's] achievement as a writer and a historian is awesome."
+Avi Shlaim in gave the book a positive review in The Guardian, calling it "the most detailed, the most comprehensive and by far the best-documented history that we have on this short but fateful war".
+It was also reviewed in Newsweek International and The Economist.